-Taking into account the scope detailed in the SEA Scoping Report which was produced for the Draft LACAP, the environmental effects associated with the implementation of the Draft LACAP have been identified, evaluated and described in this SEA Environmental Report.
-This report has also defined mitigation measures to prevent adverse environmental effects due to the implementation of the Draft LACAP.
-This report will accompany the Draft LACAP on public display as part of the required statutory public consultation.
-The findings of the AA have also been integrated into the SEA Environmental Report.
-AA documents will also accompany the Draft LACAP and SEA Environmental Report on public display.
-The SEA will follow elements of Integrated Biodiversity Impact Assessment.
+Taking into account the scope detailed in the SEA Scoping Report which was produced for the initial draft version of the LACAP, the environmental effects associated with the implementation of the LACAP hwere identified, evaluated and described in this SEA Environmental Report.
+This report also defined mitigation measures to prevent adverse environmental effects due to the implementation of the LACAP.

+A draft version of this report accompanied the draft version of the LACAP on public display as part of the required statutory public consultation.
+The findings of the AA were integrated into the SEA Environmental Report.
+A draft version of the AA documents was also placed on public display.
+The SEA followed elements of Integrated Biodiversity Impact Assessment8.

-Submissions will be responded to in the Chief Executive's report on public consultation, with updates made to the SEA and AA documentation where relevant.
+Consultation submissions relating to the documentation were responded to in the local authority Chief Executive's report on public consultation.
+Updates were made to the SEA and AA documentation where relevant following on from receipt and consideration of the consultation submissions.

-Any proposed modifications to the Draft LACAP would be examined to ensure that they would not be likely to affect the Natura 2000 network of designated ecological sites and to ensure that they would not be likely to result in significant environmental effects.
+Any proposed modifications to the LACAP at that stage were examined to ensure they did not generate additional likely, significant effects on the receiving environment or the Natura 2000 network of designated ecological sites not previously considered by SEA/AA processes.